Officials evaluating whether tsunami warning will be issued for Hawaii

 "An evaluation of the Pacific wide tsunami threat is underway and there is a possibility that Hawaii could be elevated to a watch or warning status," the Pacific Tsunami Warning Center said.

-There is currently no tsunami warning, watch or advisory in effect for Hawaii, according to the center's website.
+There is currently no tsunami warning, watch or advisory in effect for Hawaii, according to the centre's website.

 (Reporting by Alex Dobuzinskis; Editing by Toni Reinhold)